12 accredited Cosmetology programs in FL

 Sheridan Technical College is a public vocational school in Hollywood, Florida, offering over 40 career and technical education programs.
 It provides hands-on training in high-demand fields such as healthcare, automotive technology, and skilled trades to prepare students for the global workforce.

 The average cosmetology in Florida earns around $33,400 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 8% over the next decade.
+Job growth in this field is projected at 8% over the next decade, making it a strong career choice for job security and long-term earning potential.